nexus-link/Nexus.Link.Libraries/README.md

 ### **If you're using ReSharper**
 ***Before configuring ReSharper, perform the steps above***\
-Resharper can't access a privat symbol server by default, we'll have to authenticate ourselves.
+Resharper can't access a private symbol server by default, we'll have to authenticate ourselves.

 1. Try to F12 (*Go To Definition*) of an object you're using in your solution that is implemented in a nuget. *This needs to be a nexus nuget since we only have nexus nuget symbols in our symbol server*.